 Then Mordecai asks the stranger, "I never did know your name."

-And the stranger replies, "Yes you do."
+And the stranger replies, "Yes, you do."

 There is a lot of sin (unrepented sin) in the United States and in the world.
 When people continue to live in sin, eventually God's Judgment falls.
 The more people try to hide their sin, the greater God's Judgment.
-The people of Lago tried to hide the murder of Marshall Duncan, but their sin was found out.
+The people of Lago tried to hide the murder of Marshal Duncan, but their sin was found out.
 You can't hide from God.